How to form an LLC in New York

 Do I need a physical address in New York to form an entity?

 You only need to list a New York county, not a physical office.
-The Secretary of State forwards lawsuits and official notices to whatever mailing address you provide.
+The Secretary of State forwards lawsuits and official notices to whatever mailing address you provide, which may be located anywhere, including outside New York.
 For online-only operations, a registered agent or coworking address in your chosen county works fine.

 Can I be my own registered agent in New York?

-Yes, you can receive the Secretary of State's forwarded mail yourself.
-The downside is privacy: your address becomes public, and missed mail means missed opportunities for legal action.
-Many founders use a commercial agent for peace of mind.
+The Secretary of State is already designated by law as your mandatory agent for service of process.
+You can receive the Secretary of State's forwarded mail yourself at the address you provide.
+The downside is privacy: your address becomes public, and if mail is missed, you may not receive effective warning before adverse actions occur.
+Many founders use a commercial agent for peace of mind and real-time digital notifications.

 What happens if I don't create an operating agreement within 90 days?

 Your entity won't dissolve, but disputes default to New York's statute.
 That means profit splits, voting rights, and buyouts follow state law, which is rarely what founders or investors want.
+Banks routinely require operating agreements before opening accounts, and investors treat absence as a material deficiency.
 Draft an agreement early to maintain control.

 Graphic image of New York state silhouette in grey on a dark teal background with white text that says 'Requirements for New York LLCs' positioned on the left side